 - The Academy of Nutrition and Dietetics was founded in 1917, and is the world's largest organization of food and nutrition professionals.
 For membership information visit the academy's website.

 Membership in the Academy of Nutrition and Dietetics automatically guarantees membership in the state dietetic association.

 - Southwest Michigan District Dietetic Association (SWMDDA) provides networking opportunities for dietitians in the southwest Michigan area.
 SWMDDA also regularly provides continuing education activities in the form of seminars or presentations on various nutrition topics for its members.

 Student Dietetic Association

-SDA is the active student group in which dietetics majors participate.
+SDA is the active student group in which nutrition and dietetics majors participate.
 Membership in SDA is the stepping stone for involvement in the profession.
 SDA provides the students with the opportunity to:

 - interact with fellow nutrition and dietetics majors.

 - stay informed about events hosted by district dietetic association.

 - find out about scholarships/fellowships provided through the state and national dietetic associations as well as other organizations.